Government invites small businesses to apply for broadband vouchers in watered-down vision

 The government had initially set aside £150m for a super connected cities scheme and invited authorities to bid for the status in 2011 and 2012, with the intention using the money to build superfast broadband and public Wi-Fi networks.

-The existing 22 Super Connected Cities are London, Edinburgh, Cardiff, Belfast, Birmingham, Bradford, Brighton, Hove, Cambridge, Coventry, Derby, Leeds, Oxford, Portsmouth, Salford, York, Newcastle, Manchester, Newport, Aberdeen, Perth and Londonderry/Derry, all of which were successful in their bids.
+The winning cities were London, Edinburgh, Cardiff, Belfast, Birmingham, Bradford, Brighton, Hove, Cambridge, Coventry, Derby, Leeds, Oxford, Portsmouth, Salford, York, Newcastle, Manchester, Newport, Aberdeen, Perth and Londonderry.

 Birmingham was among the first to announce plans to build its own network, but legal objections were made by BT and Virgin Media because Birmingham City Council intended to reach areas already served by commercial services.

 The ISPs were concerned that public funding was going to be used to build a government network to rival their own existing networks, while there were also concerns it could potentially breach European anti-competition rules.